GorginZ/georgia-hello-world/README.md

 - haven't included any scanning tools, could use sonarcube
 - no branch protection for main

 - currently gh actions is using a PAK (only scoped to packages - still bad though).
-This is not reccomended I will change this.
-Only realised today!
+This is not reccomended I will migrate to deploy keys. [gh actions security](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#considering-cross-repository-access)

 ### assumptions